Pediatric Care

 But frequent ear infections can cause your worst fears to come true: lasting hearing damage.
 If your kid's ears flood with fluid again and again, it can damage the eardrum and bones in the middle ear, causing permanent hearing loss.

-That’s why it's important to keep your pediatrician in the loop on recurring ear infections and escalate your concerns to an ear, nose, and throat specialist as needed.
+That’s why it's important to keep your pediatric clinician in the loop on recurring ear infections and escalate your concerns to an ear, nose, and throat specialist as needed.

 What Are Signs of a Serious Ear Infection in a Child?

-While most ear infections in kids clear up with simple treatment and time, some warning signs mean it’s time to see a doctor.
+While most ear infections in kids clear up with simple treatment and time, some warning signs mean it’s time to seek medical care.
 Red flags include:

 • Severe ear pain that doesn’t improve with over-the-counter pain relievers.